 So, this is my 22nd post on this blog, and I’m only just attempting Urien.
-The reasons for this are several: firstly, it’s so long ago that there are no truly reliable sources; secondly, so many people have decided that they’d like him to be King Arthur that it gets subjective; and thirdly, a Certain Local Tourist Attraction.
+The reasons for this are several: firstly, it’s so long ago that sources are thin on the ground; secondly, so many people have decided that they’d like him to be King Arthur that it all gets rather tired and emotional; and thirdly, a Certain Local Tourist Attraction.

 In reality, it goes likes this.
 Sometime in the early 6th century, Urien was born.
-He was one of the old-Welsh-speaking Britons, and he ruled over a small kingdom called Rheged.
+He was a brythonic (a form of old Welsh)-speaking Briton, and he ruled over a small kingdom called Rheged.
 Urien had a court bard, Taliesin, who recorded Urien’s wars in a series of poems which became very popular in Wales in succeeding centuries.

 Urien and other nearby warlords including Rydderch Hael of Strathclyde, Gwallawg of Elmet and Morcant Bwlch combined to defend their territories against the Angles of Bernicia during the third quarter of the 6th century, culminating in a three-day siege at Lindisfarne.
 Here, a jealous Morcant sent a hired hand by the name of Llofan Llaw Difro to kill Urien.

 Urien’s death at the height of his military success sent Rheged into disarray; it limped on for another few decades until his great-granddaughter Rieinmelth’s marriage to Oswy of Northumbria effectively handed Rheged into Urien’s enemy’s hands.
 Rheged was no more.